 I’ve only seen a relative handful of films created by George Lucas.
 Most I enjoyed greatly, though, and so I need to note him turning 70.

-1973 – American Graffiti (Director, Writer) – great film that not only launched a lot of careers (Harrison Ford, e.g.), but gave new life to others (Ron Howard, who would star in the period TV show Happy Days).
+1973 – American Graffiti (Director, Writer) – a great film that not only launched a lot of careers (Harrison Ford, e.g.) but gave new life to others (Ron Howard, who would star in the period TV show Happy Days).
 And a neat soundtrack too.

 1977 -Star Wars Episode IV: A New Hope (D, W, Executive Producer) – yeah, the later films might be better.
 But I remember standing line at the FOX Theater in Colonie, NY, weeks after it had been released, and coming out saying the wait was totally worth it.